Cook Mountain is a short, lovely hike, south of Ticonderoga, that yields stunning views of Lake George and Vermont

-The first 0.5 miles are steep, gaining nearly 700 feet in elevation during this stretch, before eventually leveling out at a split between two large glacial erratics.
-Past the erratics, the hike combs through maple and beech forest before then arriving at a stone staircase, short and steep.
+The first half mile is steep, gaining nearly 700 feet in elevation during this stretch, before eventually leveling out at a split between two large glacial erratics.
+Past the erratics, the hike combs through maple and beech forest before arriving at a stone staircase, short and steep.

-At the 1.3-mile mark, The Ridges Trail gives way to open bedrock before climbing another stone staircase and then reaching a trail sign with two white arrows that point to the right to the “Lake View” and the other that points left to the “Vermont View.”
+At the 1.3-mile mark, the Ridges Trail gives way to open bedrock before climbing another stone staircase and then reaches a trail sign with two white arrows; one points to the right to the “Lake View,” and the other that points left to the “Vermont View.”
 Check them both out.

 The Summit of Cook Mountain

 The trail to the “Vermont View” actually has two different access points and descends slightly from the prominent stone summit, making one feel as if they are leaving any potential viewing area.
 Soon enough, though, the view appears — and it is beautiful.
 The sweeping view provides a clear shot of mountains to the east, the northern reaches of Lake George, and rolling New York and Vermont farmlands and small towns all around.
 The lookout spot is terrific.

 At the summit, an arrow points in the opposite direction of this first view and offers a second lookout area in approximately 0.2 miles.
 This view is terrific too.
 Overlooking the full northern basin on Lake George, with clear views of nearby Roger’s Rock and Anthony’s Nose, the “Lake View” has great views and open, sun-baked rocks and a comfortable wooden bench.
 Follow The Ridges Trail down the mountain back to the parking lot.